RunestoneInteractive/RunestoneServer/docker/README.rst

    If there is a mismatch, you will want to rename the folder you cloned the code into so that it matches the ``project_name``.

+TODO: None of the following runs code in the venv, and should probably all be integrated into the ``docker_build.py`` script.

 After cloning a book, or after making any edits/updates to it, you need to build the book using the ``dbuild`` command found in the scripts folder.
 Pass it the name of the book that you wish to build: